Loading...

 Camera settings: phones and DSLRs

-On a camera: prioritize shutter speed fast enough to freeze tiny movements (often 1/125s or quicker for awake babies), a moderate aperture (f/2.8–f/4) for enough depth of field on newborn faces, and ISO only as high as needed to avoid grain.
+On a camera: prioritize shutter speed fast enough to freeze tiny movements (often 1/125s or quicker for awake babies), a moderate aperture (f/2.8 to f/4) for enough depth of field on newborn faces, and ISO only as high as needed to avoid grain.

 Angles: flattering and simple